 The Division of Energy, Housing and Community Resources offers a broad range of financial and technical assistance to improve and expand housing, increase affordable housing opportunities, and provide services to people without housing.
 The variety of federal and state programs it manages benefits persons with disabilities, low- and moderate-income residents, and homeless populations.
 The Division partners with local governments, homeless service providers, developers, and housing organizations throughout the state to improve housing conditions for low- to moderate-income Wisconsin residents.
-It distributes approximately \$35 million annually.
+It distributes approximately \$36 million annually.

 It is the Division of Energy, Housing and Community Resource's mission to assist Wisconsin governments, businesses, and non-profit agencies in building and sustaining quality communities.
 This mission is accomplished through the creation of economic opportunities, facilitation of local solutions to infrastructure issues, access to affordable housing and related services, and creation and retention of jobs.
+DEHCR is continuously working to expand the availability of quality housing in rural, underserved areas of Wisconsin.
+The Division's fair-share, regional approach to housing exemplifies this effort and is key to the Division's housing strategy.
+The recently approved Rural Economic Area Development Initiative (READI) recognizes the importance of agriculture in Wisconsin, especially to the economic well-being of rural communities.
+READI has the goal of not only expanding economic opportunities in rural communities but also to benefit the workers in local industries.